-Every now and again, the world of music throws up a record that is out of the ordinary, something in its timing, quality and spirit that just feels right.
-The Verve’s 1997 album Urban Hymns, released on September 29th 1997, was one such record.
+Now and again, the world of music throws up a record that is out of the ordinary, something in its timing, quality and spirit that feels right.
+Verve’s 1997 album Urban Hymns, released on September 29th, 1997, was one such record.

 It captured the mood and spirit of the times with songs of an emotional and musical depth that touched a raw nerve throughout the world and ensured this band would graduate from highly respected indie favourites to a genuine rock colossus.
 A certified classic, Urban Hymns is one of the 20 biggest-selling albums ever in the UK (now 11 times platinum) and has sold over ten million copies worldwide.
 Mark Millar revisits this masterpiece with The Verve’s guitar genius Nick McCabe.